-- Observation Details: These cracks generally occur from a combination of shallow foundation embedment depth and expansive soils which will swell when wet and contract when dry (see Attachment 2), foundation settlement, or past seismic activity. - Severity: There were approximately 4 cracks 1/4" or less. - Options: - Option 1: Mark & monitor (negligible cost homeowner or handyman repair). - Option 2: Cover the crack surface with epoxy (\$200 +/- 30% per crack -homeowner or handyman repair). - Option 3: Inject structural epoxy under pressure into the crack (\$500 +/-30% range per crack qualified contractor repair). - Recommendation: Since the cracks are so small, at this point we'd recommend Options 1 or 2 (a minimal cost item).
+- Observation Details: These cracks generally occur from a combination of shallow foundation embedment depth and expansive soils which will swell when wet and contract when dry (see Attachment 2), foundation settlement, or past seismic activity. - Severity: There were approximately 3 cracks 1/8" or less. - Options: - Option 1: Mark & monitor (negligible cost homeowner or handyman repair). - Option 2: Cover the crack surface with epoxy (\$200 +/- 30% per crack homeowner or handyman repair). - Option 3: Inject structural epoxy under pressure into the crack (\$500 +/-30% range per crack qualified contractor repair). - Recommendation: We'd recommend Options 2 or 3.